martintrojer/martintrojer.github.com/_posts/2013-09-29-testing-an-api-with-simulant.md

 While you can (quite easily) write some code that stress test your system, libraries like [simulant](https://github.com/Datomic/simulant)/[datomic](http://www.datomic.com) gives you much more.
 By recording all tests/configurations/results in a database and separating the concerns of running the simulation and asserting the results new opportunities arise.

-The basic workflow is to create a schema for your test scenarios, code that populate that schema with tests given to configuration parameters (also in the db), the running the simulation on multiple threads/processes/machines, and finally running queries against the results and finding potential issues.
+The basic workflow is to create a schema for your test scenarios, code that populate that schema with tests given to configuration parameters (also in the db), then running the simulation on multiple threads/processes/machines, and finally running queries against the results and finding potential issues.
 If you work against a persistent database, you are building up a corpus of test data, that you can later go and mine for additional information that you didn't think of when you ran them.
 Lets say a new issue presents itself in production, now you can go back an check how a potential fix would behave in previous test runs.

 ## Testing a site

 This brings us to simulant, which is a datomic schema and some code to run simulations.
-It was created by the datomic team, to test datomic.
+It was created by the datomic team.
 Simulant comes with a example project, which is quite meta since it's using datomic to test datmoic, and quite hard to wrap your head around.
 Recently I wanted to try simulant on a system I was building.
-I'll post of some of my learnings here, and present an simplified example that is hopefully easier to relate to than the simulant example project.
+I'll post of some of my learnings here, and present a simplified example that is hopefully easier to relate to than the simulant example project.
 Basic datomic knowledge is required in order to follow along.

 The example project I've set up on github consists of 2 sub projects; the [site](https://github.com/martintrojer/simulant-bootstrap/tree/master/site) and the [sim](https://github.com/martintrojer/simulant-bootstrap/tree/master/sim).
-The site is a very simple CRUD API for EDN data.
-This is the site we want to test.
+The site is a very simple CRUD API for EDN data, which we will use simulant to test.
 Here is the routes;
 <script src="https://gist.github.com/martintrojer/6657390.js?file=routes.clj"> </script>

 You can put, get and delete data, and get a list of all live Ids.